Jetendar-maheshwari/User-image-gallery/README.md

 - Implement a "Create New Album" button to create a new album for a user.
 (Note: The backend accepts the POST request but does not modify anything for now.)
 - Ensure adherence to frontend coding standards, including comprehensive component unit tests and end-to-end test cases.

+## API used

+API of [JSONPlaceholder](https://jsonplaceholder.typicode.com/) is used for change please check the file apiConfig inside the utils folder.

 ## Installation

 To set up the project, follow these steps: